-One is that Hypertea exhibits a slight increase in Params and GFlops.
-Among multi-frame methods, DTUM has the smallest params at 2.79M, while Hypertea has a moderate 13.75M, lower than TMP (16.41M) and Tridos (14.13M).
-In terms of GFlops, TMP achieves the best result among multi-frame methods at 92.85\%, whereas Hypertea registers 148.66.
-A probable reason is that TMP based on a single temporal scale, while Hypertea learns feature representations across both local and global temporal scales and requires cross-scale alignment, which entails additional computations.
-Nevertheless, these complexity costs are acceptable and worthwhile given Hypertea’s significant performance advantages.
+One is that HyperTea exhibits a slight increase in Params and GFlops.
+Among multi-frame methods, DTUM has the smallest params at 2.79M, whereas HyperTea has a moderate 13.75M, lower than TMP (16.41M) and Tridos (14.13M).
+In terms of GFlops, TMP achieves the best result among multi-frame methods at 92.85\%, whereas HyperTea registers 148.66.
+A probable reason is that TMP is based on a single temporal scale, while HyperTea learns feature representations across both local and global temporal scales and requires cross-scale alignment, which entails additional computations.
+Nevertheless, these complexity costs are acceptable and worthwhile given HyperTea's significant performance advantages.

-The other observation is that Hypertea achieves an excellent balance between performance and FPS.
-Since multi-frame methods based on spatiotemporal domains, they typically outperform single-frame methods in performance but often have lower FPS.
-For instance, DNANet, the SOTA single-frame method, whose F1 score of 84.86\%—roughly on par with SSTNet’s 84.76\%, but far below Hypertea’s 87.62\%.
-And its FPS 12.13 is also lower than Hypertea’s 14.52.
-Moreover, among multi-frame methods, Hypertea boasts the highest FPS, even surpassing some single-frame methods such as DNANet and SCTransNet.
+The other observation is that HyperTea achieves an excellent balance between performance and FPS.
+As multi-frame methods are based on spatiotemporal domains, they typically outperform single-frame methods in performance but often have lower FPS.
+For instance, DNANet, the SOTA single-frame method, achieves an F1 score of 84.86\%---roughly on par with SSTNet's 84.76\%, but far below HyperTea's 87.62\%.
+Additionally, its FPS 12.13 is also lower than HyperTea's 14.52.
+Moreover, among multi-frame methods, HyperTea boasts the highest FPS, even surpassing some single-frame methods such as DNANet and SCTransNet.
 This underscores its superior balance between detection performance and inference efficiency.